jundalisay/superb/content/en/research/indian/gita/chapter-02.md

 Lightly its garb of flesh,
 And passeth to inherit
 A residence afresh.

 I say to thee weapons reach not the Life;

-Flame burns it not, waters cannot o'erwhelm,
-Nor dry winds wither it.
-Impenetrable,
-Unentered, unassailed, unharmed, untouched,
-Immortal, all-arriving, stable, sure,
-Invisible, ineffable, by word
-And thought uncompassed, ever all itself,
-Thus is the Soul declared!
+Flame burns it not, waters cannot o'erwhelm, nor dry winds wither it.
+Impenetrable, Unentered, unassailed, unharmed, untouched, Immortal, all-arriving, stable, sure, Invisible, ineffable, by word And thought uncompassed, ever all itself, Thus is the Soul declared!
 How wilt thou, then,-- Knowing it so,--grieve when thou shouldst not grieve?
 How, if thou hearest that the man new-dead